haway/ErgoDash/Doc/build-en.md

 Install 470Ω resistors
 <img width="700" alt="470" src="https://github.com/omkbd/picture/blob/master/Resistor.jpg">

--Note: Photo has a few surface mount resistors combined with through-hole **(Rev 1.1) For the resistor found under the pro-micro: a surface mount resistor, or installing resistor on opposite side may be preferred to prevent interference (moved in rev 1.2)**
+- Note: Photo has a few surface mount resistors combined with through-hole **(Rev 1.1) For the resistor found under the pro-micro: a surface mount resistor, or installing resistor on opposite side may be preferred to prevent interference (moved in rev 1.2)**

 ## 3 TRRS Jack